 Double-Ender was a new collaboration between visual artist Jez Dolan and playwright Joshua Val Martin who each perform a fast-paced and entertaining monologue.
 Hear the stories of rubber-men tax inspectors, a memorial for a gay male nun, and how cottaging can lead to long-term love.

 Award-winning playwright Joshua Val Martin (Bruntwood Prize, Royal Exchange Theatre, Arcola, Bolton Octagon, Northampton Royal and Derngate), set up and runs Free Manchester Walking Tours.
 He has an ambivalent love-hate relationship with Manchester and its history.
-He shared tales of tour guide turf wars, and the stories of the people who’ve joined him over six years walking the city’s streets.
+In Tell Me If I Talk Too Fast he shared tales of tour guide turf wars, and the stories of the people who’ve joined him over six years walking the city’s streets.

-Part stand-up, part lecture, Jez Dolan (work seen in London, Reykjavik, New York and Berlin) explored the world of Polari: the “lost language of gay men” used in England between the 1920s and 1970s.
-Jez weaves his own experiences with the story of Polari and its crucial role as both a disguise and a space for identification and pride.
+In Bona to Vada Your Dolly Old Eke! - part stand-up, part lecture, Jez Dolan (work seen in London, Reykjavik, New York and Berlin) explored the world of Polari: the “lost language of gay men” used in England between the 1920s and 1970s.
+Jez weaved his own experiences with the story of Polari and its crucial role as both a disguise and a space for identification and pride.

 Double-Ender attracted an LGBTQIA+ and a contemporary theatre audience, as well as people interested in history and our evolving city.
 It was seen at The Edge Theatre and Arts Centre, The Met, Bury and Oldham Coliseum Theatre.